Clean white tiled bathroom with wall-hung toilet

 PSA needs context

 A single PSA number means little.
-Trend over time, PSA velocity, free-to-total ratio and prostate volume all matter more than one reading.
+Trend over time, PSA velocity, free-to-total ratio, and prostate volume all matter more than one reading in isolation.

 02